 The kind of pressure I am talking about is very mild such as saying NO to the puppy when they are chewing up your shoes or scratching through the carpet.

 Another form of pressure that I use that first week is picking my puppy up by the scruff of his/her neck.
 This is the way mama dogs carry their puppies and it does not hurt them at all.
-If my puppy is being big trouble, chewing up my shoes or such, we will pick the puppy up by the scruff and gently shake him/her saying NO. This does not hurt the puppy; it is exactly what a mama dog does to teach her puppies.
+If my puppy is being big trouble, chewing up my shoes or such, we will lift the puppy up by the scruff, gently shake him/her saying NO, then drop him back on the floor.
+We are only lifting the puppy up a couple inches off the ground.
+None of this hurts the puppy; it is simply discipline, exactly how a mama dog does to teach her puppies.

 Learn more about introducing pressure and correction.